RConsortium/RMedicine_2024/README.md

 #### 6. Git Commit your changes

-Make your changes locally save them and commit them.
+Make your changes locally, save them, stage them, and commit them.
 Be sure to make your commit message descriptive of the work you did.

+#### 7. Push your changes to your Github origin repo.

+On the github tab, click on the Push button (up arrow).

-#### 7. Open a pull request
+#### 8. Open a pull request

 a\.
-Go to **your** github.com website, and find your RMedicine_website repo.
+Go to **your** github.com website, and find **your** RMedicine_website repo.

 b\.
-Select the branch you were working on in the branch menu ("switch branches").
+Select the branch you were working on in the branch menu ("switch branches") in a dropdown near the top left.

 c\.
 Above the list of files, in the yellow banner, click **Compare & pull request** to create a pull request for the associated branch.

 d\.
-Use the *operations (base)* branch dropdown menu to select the branch you'd like to merge your changes into, then use the *compare* branch drop-down menu to choose the topic branch you made your changes in.
+In the gray section near the top of the page, use the *operations (base)* branch dropdown menu (on the left) to select the branch you'd like to merge your changes into, then use the *compare* branch drop-down menu (on the right) to choose the topic branch you made your changes in.

 e\.
-Type a title and description for your pull request.
+Edit the title and description for your pull request as desired

 f\.
-To create a pull request that is ready for review, click **Create Pull Request**.
+To create a pull request that is ready for review, click on the green button called **Create Pull Request** at the bottom right.

 If your changes are accepted they will be merged by a website administrator